 Valorant isn’t just about getting kills and avoiding being killed.
-The 2020 tactical first-person shooter created by Riot Games also highlights the Econ Rating system which is essential to gauge a player’s skill in the game.
+The 2020 tactical first-person shooter created by Riot Games also highlights the Econ Rating system, which is essential to gauge a player’s budgeting skills in the game.
 Post-match, you can access the Econ tab to see all players ranked according to their Econ Rating.

 What is Econ Rating in Valorant?

-Econ Rating is the amount of damage you have dealt per 1,000 credits spent in the game.
-So, let’s say you have 3,000 credits and you inflicted 300 damage, then you have an Econ Rating of 100.
+Econ Rating is the amount of damage you have dealt per 1000 Creds spent in the game.
+So, let’s say you have 3000 Creds, and you inflict 300 damage, you will then have an Econ Rating of 100.

 The Econ Rating is one of the most significant numbers in Valorant.
-Even if it does not really measure a player’s skill level, the Econ Rating score you end up with can be very impressive if all you bought is a pistol or SMG, then deal a lot of damage to your opponents, right?
+Even if it does not really measure a player’s skill level, the Econ Rating score you end up with can be very impressive if all you bought is a pistol or SMG, then deal a lot of damage using it.

 How to Keep Your Econ Rating High in Valorant

-If you want to have a higher Econ Rating, then you should balance the weapons you buy and the number of kills/damages you have to do.
+If you want to have a higher Econ Rating, then you should balance the weapons you buy with the amount of damage you do.

-If you are using expensive guns such as the Operator which is worth 5,000 credits, then you should aim to kill more to have a high Econ Rating.
+If you are using expensive guns such as the Operator which is worth 4700 Creds, then you should aim to kill more to ensure you have a higher Econ Rating.